 In CSD operations, dredging rubber hoses typically serve as:

-· Transition elements between floating rubber hose and rigid lines
+Transition elements between floating pipes and rigid lines

 A hose failure in a CSD system often leads to full system shutdown, making durability and pressure stability critical.